 Beckett was awarded the Nobel Prize in Literature in 1969.
 Never exactly mainstream, Beckett is nonetheless considered one of the most important European writers of the 20th century for his influence on modern literature and has become a household name for his ability to impress, shock and confound.

-For information on the Samuel Beckett Papers, as well as links to other Beckett-related collections at Washington University and other Beckett resources, please go here.
+For information on the Samuel Beckett Papers, as well as links to other Beckett-related collections and digital exhibitions at Washington University, and other Beckett resources, please go here.